Before your child has a bone marrow transplant (BMT)

 All children need an ECG, which shows how often and how regularly the heart is beating as well as the size and position of the heart’s chambers.

-Only children aged over one year need to have a dental check to see if there is any decay or infection that might need treatment before the BMT.
+Children aged over one year need to have a dental check to assess if there is any decay or infection that might need treatment before the BMT.
 The dentist will also explain about mouth care during and after the BMT.

 Audiology (hearing) tests

-All children have hearing tests, although young babies might only have basic tests.
-These show if your child has any hearing problems before the BMT, as some medicines given during transplant, such as antibiotics, can affect hearing.
+All children have hearing tests.
+These show if your child has any hearing problems before the BMT, Some medicines given during transplant, such as antibiotics, can affect hearing so it is important we check hearing carefully.
 These hearing tests are repeated one year after the BMT.

 GFR (Glomerular Filtration Rate)